cwts-edu/cwts-web/src/content/faculty/en/rev-dr-lo.md

 ---
 photo: /images/faculty/rev-dr-lo.jpg
-name: 羅一強博士/牧師
+name: Rev. Dr. Andrew Lo
 category: faculty
 order: 106
 positions:
-  - 基督工人神學院學生事務主任
-  - 實踐神學助理教授
+  - Dean of Student Affairs
+  - Assistant Professor of Practical Theology
 courses:
-  - 教牧神學
-  - 家庭事工
+  - Pastoral Theology
+  - Introduction to Christian Religious Education
-  - 門徒建造
+  - Family Ministry
-  - 講道實習
+  - Discipleship
 degrees:
-  - D.Min., Christian Witness Theological Seminary 教牧學博士
+  - D.Min., Christian Witness Theological Seminary
-  - Th.M., Logos Evangelical Seminary 神學碩士
+  - Th.M., Logos Evangelical Seminary
 moreDegrees:
-  - M.Div., Logos Evangelical Seminary 道學碩士
+  - M.Div., Logos Evangelical Seminary
-  - M.S., University of Southern California (USC) 環境工程碩士
+  - M.S., University of Southern California (USC)
 former:
-  - 德州休士頓福遍中國教會 國語堂帶領牧師
-  - 德州休士頓福遍中國教會 國語堂牧師
-  - 普世宣教神學院 客座教師
+  - Lead Pastor, Fort Bend Community Church, Houston, Texas
+  - Pastor Fort Bend Community Church, Houston, Texas
+  - Visiting teacher, Global Mission Seminary
 ---

-羅一強牧師生長於台灣，大學畢業後信主。1992 年來美讀書，主修環境工程。畢業後在休士頓工作 10 年；2004 年回應神的呼召，在加州正道神學院接受裝備，分別獲得道學碩士(M.Div.)、與神學碩士(Th.M.，主修舊約研究)；並在基督工人神學院獲得教牧學博士(D.Min)。羅牧師在休士頓福遍中國教會牧會 12 年，並在各地講道與教學。2021 年因對培育神國工人的感動與負擔，應邀回母校基督工人神學院教授實踐神學。 羅牧師對家庭事工、門徒培育、釋經研究、敬拜讚美..等領域特別有負擔。羅牧師與師母羅魏春美育有兩個孩子，一男一女(Alan, Karen)，夫妻二人有美好配搭服事的默契。

-羅牧師平日喜歡打球、看球、彈吉他、聽音樂、親近大自然、珍惜與家人一起分享的時間。
+Born in Taiwan and converted after graduating from college, Pastor Andrew Lo came to the United States in 1992 to study Environmental Engineering.
+After graduated, he worked in Houston for 10 years.
+In 2004, in response to God’s call, he received his Master of Divinity (M.Div.) and Master of Theology (Th.M.) degrees from Logos Evangelical Seminary, majoring in Old Testament Studies.
+In 2021, because of the burden of building up younger ministers, he joined the faculty of Christian Witness Theological Seminary (CWTS).
+He is also currently a candidate of Doctor of Ministry (D.Min) at CWTS.
+Pastor Lo is committed to family ministry, discipleship, hermeneutics, biblical studies, worship and praise, and other areas.
+Pastor Lo and his wife, Jessie Lo, have two children, a boy and a girl (Alan and Karen), and they have a wonderful partnership for ministry.

+Pastor Lo enjoys playing and watching basketball, baseball, foosball, playing guitar, listening to music, going to nature and parks, and cherishing time with his family.

-- **學歷:**
+- **Education:**
-  - D.Min., Christian Witness Theological Seminary 教牧學博士
+  - D.Min., Christian Witness Theological Seminary
-  - Th.M., Logos Evangelical Seminary 神學碩士
+  - Th.M., Logos Evangelical Seminary
-  - M.Div., Logos Evangelical Seminary 道學碩士
+  - M.Div., Logos Evangelical Seminary
-  - M.S., University of Southern California (USC) 環境工程碩士
+  - M.S., University of Southern California (USC)
-- **著述:**
+- **Publications:**
-  - Step by Step, Truth and Clarity Toward an Old Testament Exegesis (舊約釋經初期工作 – 經文核心概念之形成與方法論之確認) (Th.M. 論文)
+  - Step by Step, Truth and Clarity Toward an Old Testament Exegesis (Th.M.
+Thesis)
-  - Developing a Family-Oriented Discipleship Theory and Strategy for the Ethnic Chinese Churches in North America (北美華人教會在家庭實踐門徒訓練的理論與策略) (D.Min. 論文)